Some of my most important lessons in life I learned from Jewish verses about trees.

-Whoever has more wisdom than deeds is like a tree with many branches but few roots, and the wind shall tear him from the ground… Whoever has more deeds than wisdom is like a tree with more roots than branches, and no hurricane will uproot him from the spot.
+Whoever has more wisdom than deeds is like a tree with many branches but few roots, and the wind shall tear it from the ground… Whoever has more deeds than wisdom is like a tree with more roots than branches, and no hurricane will uproot it from the spot.
 (Pirke Avot 3:17)

 From the following I learned the importance of working for a more peaceful world: